mthl/guix-artwork/website/posts/gnu-guix-1.3.0-released.md

 documentation](https://guix.gnu.org/manual/en/html_node/Invoking-guix-system#index-Creating-system-images-in-various-formats).

-Last but not least, the introduction of the `GUIX_EXTENSIONS_PATH` Guix search path, should make it possible for Guix extensions such as the [Guix Workflow Language](https://guixwl.org/) to have their Guile modules automatically discovered, simplifying their deployments.
+Last but not least, the introduction of the `GUIX_EXTENSIONS_PATH` Guix search path should make it possible for Guix extensions, such as the [Guix Workflow Language](https://guixwl.org/), to have their Guile modules automatically discovered, simplifying their deployments.

 ### Performance